 After serving the “middle market” purchasers of homes in San Diego, I watched as the un-affordability of housing has blocked many residents from ever achieving the “American Dream” of owning their own homes.

-This caused me to become proative against state legislators, backed by corporate developers and Wall Street Financiers, from enacting laws that will destroy our single-family neighborhoods in the name of the housing crisis and affordable homes.
+I became proactive in informing communities across San Diego County of changes to the General and Community Plans.
+Legislators, backed by corporate developers and Wall Street Financiers, are enacting laws that will allow multi-family units to be built in existing single-family neighborhoods in the name of the housing crisis and affordable homes.

 Having an extensive background in the real estate market, I know that we cannot “build our way out” of the affordability problem facing San Diego and the state of California.

-I’m working with current and former legislators, affordable housing advocates and other community leaders seeking real solutions to our affordability crisis.
+I’m working with current and former legislators, affordable housing advocates and other community leaders seeking better solutions to our affordability crisis.

-Whether you’re seeking my real estate services or more information about Protect San Diego (PSD), please feel free to reach out to me by phone or text at (619) 972-3051 or email at: firstname.lastname@example.org.
+Whether you’re seeking my real estate services or more information about the legislation regarding housing law, please feel free to reach out to me by phone or text at (619) 972-3051 or email at: email@example.com.

-My approach is to “go to the people” with critical information on housing and land use issues facing San Diegans.
+My approach has been centered on informing current and future homeowners of critical information on housing and land use issues facing San Diegans.
 I became an proactive community advocate in April of 2014 when the City of San Diego released its plan for the Morena Corridor and Mayor Faulconer’s Climate Action Plan (CAP).

-I believe in the democratic process and recognize that sustainable housing policy and sound community planning begins with the voice of residents who must live with the decisions made by their legislative representatives.
+I believe in the democratic process and recognize that sustainable housing policy and sound community planning must include the voice of residents who will live with the decisions made by their legislative representatives.

 With the proliferation of newly introduced state housing bills, most resdients of San Diego County are woefully unaware of their impact, if enacted into law.